ZZ-Cat/CRSFforArduino/README.md

   **NB:** The entire Teensy 3.x line is discontinued by the manufacturer, and is _not_ recommended for new projects.
 - Teensy 4.x

-Compatibility with other microcontroller boards may be added in future, if there is demand for it.
-Keep in mind that this will be subject to hardware limitations of the host microcontroller itself.

 In order for CRSF for Arduino to run, the host microcontroller _must_ meet these minimum requirements:

 - Core Clock Speed: 48 MHz or higher.